omsatam/3D-Innovators/README.md

 # 3D-Innovators
-It is a website which converts dicom data ino STL file autoatically.
+It is a website which converts dicom data into STL/NRRD file autoatically.
 It uses django as a backend.